GohKaiLeong/Coursera-Capstone/README.md

 # Coursera Capstone Projects
-This repository is created for the various capstone projects on Coursera
+This repository contains the completed capstone projects on Coursera

 The history of completed capstone projects: